Rendez-Vous (Jean-Michel Jarre album): Release

 Rendez-Vous was released in 1986, the album reached no. 9 in the UK charts and no. 52 in the US. in that same year.
-It won the Instrumental album of the year category, at the Victoires de la Musique, and was nominated for Grammy Award for Best New Age Album in 1987.
-In April 5, 1986, Jarre performed the large-scale outdoor concert Rendez-vous Houston in Houston, celebrating the 150th anniversary of the founding of Texas and attracting 1.5 million people, marking its second entry into the Guinness World Records.
+It won the Instrumental album of the year category at the Victoires de la Musique, and was nominated for Grammy Award for Best New Age Album in 1987.
+On April 5, 1986, Jarre performed the large-scale outdoor concert Rendez-vous Houston in Houston, celebrating the 150th anniversary of the founding of Texas and attracting 1.5 million people, marking its second entry into the Guinness World Records.

 Jean-Michel presented another performance on October 5, Rendez-Vous Lyon, marking Pope John Paul II's visit to Jarre's hometown, Lyon.
 According to Jarre, the Pope complimented "Second Rendez-Vous" when speaking with him, calling it "sacred music."
 In 1998, British commercial broadcaster ITV used a remixed version of "Fourth Rendez-Vous" (called Rendez-Vous 98) for their television coverage of the 1998 FIFA World Cup in France.
 British group Apollo 440 were credited alongside Jarre for the remix.